operator-framework/community-operators/docs/testing-operators.md

 git clone https://github.com/operator-framework/operator-lifecycle-manager.git
 ```

-Before you begin your current working dir should look like the following, with `my-operator` as an example for the name of your bundle:
+Before you begin your current working dir should look like the following, with `my-operator/` as an example for the name of your bundle:

 ```
-my-operator
+my-operator/
-operator-marketplace
+operator-marketplace/
-operator-courier
+operator-courier/
-operator-lifecycle-manager
+operator-lifecycle-manager/
 ```

 ### Tools